Nearly Optimal Linear Convergence of Stochastic Primal-Dual Methods for Linear Programming: Stochastic Oracles

-Note that when the matrix $A$ in the unconstrained bilinear problem is dense, up to logarithmic factors, RsEGM improves the total of deterministic primal-dual method by a factor of $\sqrt{\max{\{m,n\}}}$.
-The improvement requires neither extra assumptions on the spectral property of $A$ (like that for Oracle II) nor non-negativity of entries of $A$ (like that for Oracle III).
+Thus, $L_4=\Vert A \Vert_F$.
+Combine Equation \eqref{eq:bd-oracle-complexity} with $L_4=\Vert A \Vert_F$ and set $p=\frac{1}{\text{nnz}(A)}$.
+The total flop cost of RsEGM with Oracle IV to find an $\epsilon$-solution becomes Note that when the matrix $A$ in the unconstrained bilinear problem is dense, RsEGM improves the total flop counts of deterministic primal-dual method (upto log terms) by at least a factor of $\sqrt{\max{\{m,n\}}}$.
+The improvement does NOT require extra assumptions on the spectral property of $A$ (such as Oracle II) nor non-negativity of entries of $A$ (such as Oracle III).